-Permanent Resident Card (Commonly known as Green Card) has many benefits, and the most prominent one is that it allows to you stay in the U.S. permanently and work for any employer or do any kind of legal business.
+The Permanent Resident Card (commonly known as a Green Card) has many benefits, and the most prominent one is that it allows to you stay in the U.S. permanently as well as work for any employer or do any kind of legal business.

-As L-1 visa is a dual intent visa, the filing of a green card does not cause the issues in the L-1 nonimmigrant status.
-Employment Based Greencard has many categories, such as EB1, EB2, EB3, etc., based on the job requirements of the employer and the qualifications and/or experience of the alien.
+As L-1 visa is a dual intent visa, filing for a green card does not cause issues with the L-1 nonimmigrant status.
+The employment-based green card has many categories, such as EB1, EB2, EB3, etc., based on the job requirements of the employer and the qualifications and/or experience of the alien.

 - L1A: Managers/Executives